 [Section 42 amended by No. 84 of 2004 s.
 80.]

-43. Fines and penalties to be paid to the Authority
+43. Fines and penalties to be paid to Authority

 All fines and penalties imposed for offences against this Act, including modified penalties under section 42, are to be paid to the Authority.